dasmithii/imp/README.txt

     This is because, in imp, curly braces define code blocks, and because our code block contains only one statement, parenthesis are implied.

                        Object Literals

-    Arbitrary objects can be formed by surrounding key-value pairs with hard brackets:
+    Arbitrary objects are formed by surrounding key-value pairs with hard brackets:

       >  (def someObject [